Emrin/hosting/README.md

 - The "analytics" database (if the analytics service is enabled) that contains the analytics service configuration
 - The "audit" database (if the audit service is enabled and uses a dedicated database distinct from the primary database) that contains audit logs.

-If you're using Docker, we suggest to perform backups of the `data` volumes for each PostgreSQL container.
+If you're using Docker, we suggest to perform backups of the `data` volumes for each PostgreSQL container:
+- `nbold-postgres-primary-data`
+- `nbold-postgres-analytics-data`

 ## Monitoring
 In addition to the core containers defined in the Docker Compose file, here are some of the most common additional operations services, for auditing, uptime monitoring and APM (Application Performance Management):